NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-vgpu.rst

 * Install GPU Operator via the Helm chart

-Please refer to :ref:`install-gpu-operator` section for GPU operator installation command and options for vGPU.
+Please refer to :ref:`install-gpu-operator` section for GPU operator installation command and options for vGPU on Kubernetes.

+* Install GPU Operator via OLM on RedHat OpenShift

+Please refer to :ref:`install-nvidiagpu` section for GPU operator installation command and options for using NVIDIA vGPU on RedHat OpenShift.